Plutonomicon/cardano-transaction-lib/doc/babbage-features.md

 [Reference inputs](https://cips.cardano.org/cips/cip31/#referenceinputs) allow looking at an output without spending it in Plutus scripts.

-In CTL reference inputs can be used by providing a value of type `InputWithScriptRef` that specifies whether an output should be spent or referenced.
-One of the constraints that use it is `mustSpendScriptOutputUsingScriptRef`.
+There are two ways to use an input as a reference in the constraints API.
+The first is via `mustReferenceOutput`, which allows Plutus scripts to access the datum and value of the output.
+The second is by providing constraints which accept a value of the type `InputWithScriptRef` with the `RefInput` constructor.
+These allow scripts (validating or minting) to be reused by reference between multiple transactions without including them in those transactions, explained further in [Reference Scripts](#reference-scripts).

 [Usage example](../examples/PlutusV2/ReferenceInputs.purs)

 ## Reference Scripts

-[Reference Scripts](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0033/) allow to use the scripts without attaching them to the transaction (and using a reference instead).
+[Reference Scripts](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0033/) allows the use of scripts without attaching them to the transaction (and using a reference instead).

-In CTL, reference scripts can be utilized by first creating a reference point for the script to be used later via `mustPayToScriptWithScriptRef` (or its variants).
+Reference scripts can be utilized in CTL by first creating a reference point for the script to be used later via `mustPayToScriptWithScriptRef` (or its variants).

 This constraint utilises a new `ScriptRef` type that includes either a native script or a Plutus script.